-3.2.5.1 Southern Trench pMPA
+3.2.5.1 Southern Trench MPA

 The Southern Trench is one of four possible MPAs (pMPA) which were submitted to the Scottish Government for consideration in 2014 for inclusion in the existing MPA network.
-The proposed survey area is within the Southern Trench pMPA.
-The Southern Trench pMPA is shaped around a large undersea valley consisting of an area of deep water (~200 m) extending along the coast between Banff and Peterhead.
-The Southern Trench is considered to be an exceptional example of an enclosed glacial seabed basin and is regarded as scientifically important in developing an understanding of ice sheet drainage patterns in this region (SNH, 2014).
+It was designated on the 17 December 2020.
+The proposed survey area is within the Southern Trench MPA.
+The Southern Trench MPA is shaped around a large undersea valley consisting of an area of deep water (~200 m) extending along the coast between Banff and Peterhead.
+The Southern Trench is considered to be an exceptional example of an enclosed glacial seabed basin and is regarded as scientifically important in developing an understanding of ice sheet drainage patterns in this region (Nature Scot, 2020a).

-There are shelf deeps within the pMPA, which are enclosed topographic depressions on the sea bed.
+There are shelf deeps within the MPA, which are enclosed topographic depressions on the seabed.
 Large numbers of juvenile fish have been recorded within the shelf deep, suggesting the shelf deep represents an important nursery area.
 In addition, the waters off Fraserburgh produce frontal zones with strong horizontal gradients in surface and/or bottom temperatures.
 These fronts can concentrate nutrients and plankton, which are associated with pelagic biodiversity hotspots as they attract prey assemblages and higher trophic level foragers such as cetaceans.